RieskampLR/Population_Genetics_Project-2025/README.txt

 README

-A Novel Tool for visualising and exploring Haplogroup Frequencies in ancient Popula-tions on an interactive Map Lea Rachel Rieskamp
+A Novel Tool for visualising and exploring Haplogroup Frequencies in ancient Populations on an interactive Map Lea Rachel Rieskamp
 25.03.2025